 Medieval shipwreck found in Dorset waters given protected status

-The Mortar wreck is one of three newly discovered sites to be granted special protection by the Department for Digital, Culture, Media and Sport.
+The Mortar wreck is one of three newly discovered sites to be granted special protection on the advice of Historic England

 A medieval shipwreck lying off the coast of Dorset has been granted the highest level of legal protection to preserve it for future generations.